United States Coast Guard Academy: Notable alumni

+Superintendents

 U.S. Coast Guard Museum

 The U.S. Coast Guard Museum is located in Waesche Hall on the grounds of the United States Coast Guard Academy.
 The museum's artifacts reflect the history of the U.S. Coast Guard and include ship models, carved figureheads, cannons, uniforms, medals, weapons, memorabilia and paintings.
 Visitors must bring a government-issued photo identification to enter the campus, and foreign visitors must make an appointment with the Curator before visiting the museum.